Your free business.com+ membership unlocks exclusive tech deals and advisor support

 When compiling your P&L statement, look out for employee accounting fraud, such as people padding expenses or creating fictitious expenses.

-Below is a copy of General Motors’ 2018-2020 P&L statement, which the company refers to as its consolidated income statement.
+Below is a copy of Costco Wholesale Corporation’s 2025-2023 P&L statement, which the company refers to as its consolidated statement of income.

 Why do businesses need to track P&L?

-If you’re not a publicly traded company with shareholders to report to, you may wonder whether creating a profit and loss statement is necessary.
-However, Rockwell emphasized that every company should review its P&L regularly to support smarter business decision-making.
+Even if you’re not a publicly traded company with shareholders to report to, creating and reviewing a profit and loss statement is still essential.
+Rockwell emphasized that every company should review its P&L regularly to support smarter business decision-making.

 “While public companies are required to report their financials, private businesses rely on P&Ls for internal decision-making,” Rockwell explained.
 “Sometimes it is tempting to just watch the bank balance, but that doesn’t tell the full story.
 A P&L helps business owners understand where the company is spending its money and if a pivot needs to occur in order to stay profitable.”

-Here are several crucial reasons all businesses should track their profits and losses:
+Here are several crucial reasons all businesses should track their P&L:

 How accounting software can help manage your P&L statement